Barge of the Dead: Broadcast history and release

 "Barge of the Dead" was first broadcast on October 6, 1999, on UPN at 8:00 pm Eastern Standard Time in the United States.
 The episode received a Nielsen rating of 3.8/6 ratings share.
 This means 3.8 percent of all households with a television viewed the episode, while among those households watching TV during this time period six percent of them were actively watching the program.
 "Barge of the Dead" placed in 93rd place overall for the week.
 This marked a drop in viewership compared to the previous episode, "Survival Instinct", which had earned a 3.9 rating.

 The episode was first released for home media use on VHS as part of a two-episode collection with "Survival Instinct".
 It was released on DVD as part of the sixth season on December 7, 2004.
 It was the only Star Trek: Voyager episode included on the DVD compilation Star Trek Fan Collective – Klingon, which was released on August 1, 2006.
-The episode has also been made available on numerous streaming video on demand services, such as Amazon Video, iTunes, Hulu, and Netflix.
+The episode has also been made available on streaming video on demand services.